jackalopelabs/bonsai-cli/README.md

 # Scion: Reverse Engineer a Template

-Scion is a feature of Bonsai‑CLI that allows you to reverse‑engineer an existing Roots project template into a Bonsai‑CLI YAML configuration.
-This lets you capture your landing page's layout, sections, and component data, and then generate it using Bonsai‑CLI's built‑in generation system.
+Scion is a feature of Bonsai‑CLI that allows you to reverse‑engineer an existing Roots project template into a dynamic Bonsai‑CLI YAML configuration.
+It now features robust layout detection, support for namespaced components (e.g. `cypress.hero`), improved component data extraction, and automatic Heroicons registration.

+Scion analyzes the specified Roots template and detects:
+   - The layout being extended (e.g. `bonsai.layouts.cypress`)
+   - All section includes such as:
+       - `bonsai.sections.cypress.home_hero`
+       - `bonsai.sections.services_card`
+       - `bonsai.sections.features_widget`
+       - `bonsai.sections.pricing`
+       - And global includes from the layout like `bonsai.sections.site_header`

+It logs detailed extraction results, allowing you to verify component paths and copied files.
+You are then prompted for section adjustments and data for each component.
+Finally, it assembles the collected data into a YAML configuration saved at:
+   `config/bonsai/templates/cypress.yml`

 > **Note:** Scion is designed to run from within the Bonsai‑CLI package repository (e.g. `~/sites/bonsai-cli`).
 It works independently of a full WordPress environment.